zhangming-19/ACL4ASD/README.md

 ## Quick Start
 1. Configure Datasets
-Place your hyperspectral datasets in .mat format in the datasets/ directory
+Place your audio datasets in .wav format in the ./data

 2. Update config.py to add your dataset paths:

 3. Run the Full Pipeline:
-python model.py
+python train.py

 4. Output Results
 All results are automatically saved in the ./results/{dataset_name}/ directory: